Important Skills for Public Relations Jobs

 Add Relevant Skills to Your Resume: Use the job posting to guide the way you build your resume with some of the skills listed above.

 Use Skill Words in Your Job Interview: PR work can be unusual, fun, and stressful.
 Employers often need to know that you can handle a variety of unanticipated circumstances.
-Prepare to explain how you’ve employed many of the skills above to solve problems, reach goals, and manage expectations.
+During interviews for a PR job, be prepared to explain how you’ve employed many of the skills above to solve problems, reach goals, and manage expectations.